alicevision/meshroom-manual/source/feature-documentation/nodes/CameraCalibration.rst

 -   Create a new node by right clicking within the empty space in the Graph Editor.
 Utils > CameraCalibration.
 Verify the following attributes:

-Size of the pattern: This is the number of corners IE one less than the total number of squares counting both colors.
+Size of the pattern: This is the number of corners, in other words it is one less than the total number of squares counting both colors.

 Size of the square in millimeters: If using the printed version 20mm squares is the default, verify size or measure directly.